chandama/IT350/README.md

 Changed the entire database schema to simplify things.
 By doing this I will have to forego lots of the detailed specifics of the different products and use the same attributes (color, weight, etc.) for each one.
 I might change this later but we will see.

+3/10/18

+Finished up the php scripts for insertion, deletion, and update of database table entries.
+Now the admin has the ability to add, delete, and update different customers and products in the database.
+I also chagned all of the SQL statements to prepared statements for a security measure and practice in using prepared SQL statements in PHP.